CPalacin/ToDoList/README.md

 Time spent: 15 hours spent in total

 Completed user stories:
-(Suggested) Persist the todo items into SQLite instead of a text file (Suggested) Improve style of the todo items in the list using a custom adapter (Suggested) Add support for completion due dates for todo items (and display within listview item) (Suggested) Use a DialogFragment instead of new Activity for editing items Add support for selecting the priority of each todo item (and display in listview item) Tweak the style improving the UI / UX, play with colors, images or backgrounds Anything else that you can get done to improve the app functionality!

  * [x] Required: Create a to do task
  * [x] Required: Delete a to do task